orange-cloudfoundry/cf-ops-automation/Readme.md

 There is no yet public template sample.
 Orange employees can have a look to the [post-generate.sh](micro-depls/terraform-config/template/post-generate.sh) in the private paas-template repo.

-## How to bootstrap pipelines to a new concourse
+## How to bootstrap pipelines to a new concourse?

 simply run [concourse-bootstrap.sh](scripts/concourse-bootstrap.sh) with the appropriate environment variable set.
 It loads the
 `bootstrap-all-init-pipelines` pipeline and triggers it.